originphp/website/source/docs/controller/auth-component.md

 ```

 In the controller add a method for the login, first we need to identify the user, if the user is authenticated then it will return a User Entity.
-Then if the user is returned you can modify any data then
-use the `login` method, which converts the User into an array and stores in the Session which essentially logs the the User in.
+Then if the user is returned you can modify any data then use the `login` method, which converts the User into an array and stores in the Session, which means the the User in.

 ```php
  public function login()